keesiemeijer/related-posts-by-taxonomy/readme.txt

 4. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 2.6.1 =
+* Enhancement
+	* New format for related galleries similar to the Gutenberg gallery block.
+* Bug Fixes
+	* (minor) Fix default taxonomies for the related posts query.
+		* Don't default to all public taxonomies if no valid taxonomies are used.

 = 2.6.0 =
 * Enhancement
 	* Meta query